ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

     <option value="Western Australia">Western Australia</option>
 </select>
 {% endhighlight %}
-Remember cryptic `optionLabel` argument of `DropDownListFor` function?
+Oh, and remember that cryptic `optionLabel` argument of `DropDownListFor` function?
 It's actually used to render the 'prompt' option of the drop down list.
 I'd never be able to tell that from the name alone!

 Here's a download link to the [complete code][3] of the solution used in this article.
 You can